Co-Founder & CEO

 Lord Hollick began his career as a merchant banker with Hambros then from 1974 to 2005 he was CEO of United Business Media plc, now Informa plc, an international publishing, information, broadcasting and market research group and a global money and securities inter dealer broking business, now CME, and TP ICAP plc.
 He was Senior Independent Director of Diageo and a non-executive director of Logica, Havas, TRW and BAE Systems.
 He was Chairman of the SouthBank Centre from 2002 to 2008 leading the £120m transformation of the Royal Festival Hall and its surroundings.
 He founded the IPPR think-tank in 1988.
 He was appointed a member of the House of Lords in 1991.
 He has advised the Labour Party on business and economic policy and acted as a Special Advisor at the DTI in 1997 and 1998.
 He was the Prime Minister’s trade and investment envoy to Kenya and Tanzania from 2014 to 2018.

-Bea is chair of F&C Investment Trust PLC; a board director and chairman of Millbank Financial Services Limited, senior independent non-executive director and chairman of the audit committee of Henderson Smaller Companies Investment Trust plc and senior independent non-executive director of Templeton Emerging Markets Investment Trust PLC.
+Bea is chair of F&C Investment Trust PLC; a board director and chairman of Millbank Financial Services Limited and senior independent non-executive director, member of Management Engagement; Nominations & Remuneration and Audit Committees of Templeton Emerging Markets Investment Trust PLC.
 Bea is a main board director and chairman of Remco (US) and chairman of the International Advisory Board (UK) of Brown Advisory.
-Bea is a non-executive director of M&G Group Limited; Telecom Plus PLC; and Foreign & Colonial Investment Trust PLC.
-Bea is advisor to a private family office and a board director of Oldfield & Co.
+Bea is senior independent non-executive director of Telecom Plus; advisor to a private family office and a board director of Oldfield & Co.

 Bea has a Supernumerary Fellowship and is a Member of the Investment Committee of Pembroke College, Oxford and is chairman of the Investment Committee of Esmée Fairbairn Foundation, where she is also a trustee.
 Bea is a board member of Soho Theatre, London and a member of the finance advisory group of Salisbury Cathedral.